-Here I’m answering how I maintained milk supply while training for a marathon and in general keeping milk supply with heavy exercise.
+Here I’m answering how I maintained milk supply while training for a marathon and race day breastfeeding logistics.
+We also talk in general about keeping milk supply with heavy exercise.
+Pin it here.

 Recently I ran the Rock ‘n Roll Marathon in Savannah, Georgia, at 7 months (+3 weeks!) postpartum while exclusively breastfeeding.
-I’ve gotten a lot of questions about maintaining milk supply while exercising 5-6 days a week so today I’m answering them all.
+I’ve gotten a lot of questions about maintaining milk supply while exercising 5-6 days a week and race day logistics, so today I’m answering them all.

 Disclaimers: This post wasn’t created in partnership with any product or brand.
 It does contain affiliate links, for which your cost does not change.
 Thanks for supporting this blog!